 What is the sexual age of consent in Florida?

 18 years is the Age of Consent in the state of Florida.
-As such 17 year olds or younger, are not deemed old enough to consent to sex therefore an older individual that participates in consensual sexual relationship with individuals of such age groups would have violated Florida’s statutory rape laws, this basically outlines the 16 to 24 Florida law.
+As such 17-year-olds or younger, are not deemed old enough to consent to sex therefore an older individual that participates in a consensual sexual relationship with individuals of such age groups would have violated Florida’s statutory rape laws, this basically outlines the 16 to 24 Florida law.

 Statutory rape definition

-Statutory rape can be defined as sexual act with someone who is below the legal age of consent.
+Statutory rape can be defined as a sexual act with someone who is below the legal age of consent.

 What happens with statutory rape?

 The consequences of being convicted for statutory rape can’t be great since it is also treated like a criminal offense just like other cases of rape.
-However, the provisions of Romeo & Juliet laws allows the defendant to avoid being punished for sex crime if certain criteria like their age and the age difference between them and their partner falls within what is acceptable by the law.
-In such conditions, they might have their charges dropped, their charge might be reduced from say felony to misdemeanor, their record might be expunged after serving sentence, or they won’t be required to register as a sex offender.
+However, the provisions of Romeo & Juliet laws allow the defendant to avoid being punished for sex crime if certain criteria like their age and the age difference between them and their partner fall within what is acceptable by the law.
+In such conditions, they might have their charges dropped, their charge might be reduced from say felony to a misdemeanor, their record might be expunged after serving a sentence, or they won’t be required to register as a sex offender.

 Having the label of a sex offender or sex predator has huge and very damaging consequences.
 The Florida Romeo & Juliet Law was therefore created to address the inequities of certain statutory rape cases especially those involving teenagers.
-Having said that, for a defendant to benefit from the Florida Law, they must meet some strict requirements which mean it is imperative for them to seek the services of an experienced attorney to make the most of the provision of this law.
-Call Romeo and Juliette lawyers in Florida at 407-930-8912 or email at firstname.lastname@example.org.
+Having said that, for a defendant to benefit from the Florida Law, they must meet some strict requirements which means it is imperative for them to seek the services of an experienced attorney to make the most of the provision of this law.
+Call Romeo and Juliette lawyers in Florida at 407-930-8912 or email at email@example.com.

 Appellant, Brian Miller [“Miller”], appeals an order denying his second amended motion for removal from Florida’s sex offender registry.
 He argues that the trial court erred when it concluded that removing him from the sex offender registry would conflict with federal law and, therefore, is not authorized by Florida law.
 We affirm.